HiroAgustin/adiaz.uy-legacy/about.md

 title: About
 ---

 I’ve been building stuff on the web for about 8 years, working remotely with startups for the past 3.
-Some of my responsibilities included: designing and implementing a SPA for orders handling, improving upon a data visualization library, and migrating a vanilla JS codebase to React.
+Some of my responsibilities included: designing and implementing a SPA for order management, improving upon a data visualization library, and migrating a vanilla JS codebase to React.

 Before that I was a participant at [The Recurse Center](https://www.recurse.com/) where I got to improve on my skills alongside some of the nicest, most talented people I’ve ever met.

-Originally I developed E-Commerce sites on NetSuite, then got acquired and helped build from scratch their [SuiteCommerce Advanced](http://www.netsuite.com/portal/products/suitecommerce.shtml) platform.
+I started my career developing E-Commerce sites on NetSuite, later got acqu-hired and helped build from scratch the [SuiteCommerce](http://www.netsuite.com/portal/products/suitecommerce.shtml) platform.

 For a more detailed account please checkout my [LinkedIn](https://www.linkedin.com/in/HiroAgustin/en/) profile or my [CV](/Resume.pdf).

 <!-- <p class="Message">I’m currently looking for the opportunity to join a new team full-time.</p> -->

-On my spare time I’m either reading a tech book, bingeing something on Netflix, cycling on the [promenade](https://www.tripadvisor.com/ShowUserReviews-g294323-d2233045-r196103509-Rambla_de_Montevideo-Montevideo_Montevideo_Department.html), or playing video (or board) games.
+On my spare time I’m either reading tech books, bingeing something on Netflix, cycling on the [promenade](https://www.tripadvisor.com/ShowUserReviews-g294323-d2233045-r196103509-Rambla_de_Montevideo-Montevideo_Montevideo_Department.html), or playing video (or board) games.

 ***